Energy-Efficient Resource Allocation for PA Distortion-Aware M-MIMO OFDM System: Simulation results

 \section{Simulation results}

-In this section, we evaluate the performance of the proposed \textbf{DEEP-DEAL} framework, considering both \textbf{Class B PA} and \textbf{Perfect PA}, under various scenarios and compare the results with certain benchmark algorithms, listed in Table \ref{tab: algos}.
-We compare our results with a reference scenario, where the IBO $\Psi = 6$ dB is fixed, ensuring that the SDR is high enough to guarantee the mean Error Vector Magnitude (EVM) of $4.5\%$ required in $5$G New Radio for $256$-QAM constellation \cite{3gpp_38141}.
-Additionally, Table \ref{tab: sys_para} shows the simulation parameters.
-It should be noted that in this section path loss in dB is denoted as $(\beta)_{\mathrm{dB}}$, which is related to the linear channel gain $\beta$ used in the previous sections as $\left( \beta \right)_{\mathrm{dB}}=-10\log_{10}(\beta)$.
+In this section, we evaluate the performance of the proposed {DEEP-DEAL} framework, considering both \textbf{Class B PA} and \textbf{Perfect PA}, under various scenarios and compare the results with certain benchmark algorithms, listed in Table \ref{tab: algos}.
+We compare our results with a reference scenario (REF-E), where the IBO $\Psi = 6$ dB is fixed, ensuring that the SDR is high enough to guarantee the mean Error Vector Magnitude (EVM) of $4.5\%$ required in $5$G New Radio for $256$-QAM constellation \cite{3gpp_38141}.
+Additionally, in one scenario we also consider a reference solution denoted as FixedSDR, commonly adopted in the literature \cite{6854179,9226127}, where the nonlinear distortion power is assumed to be proportional to the transmit power and the system operates in PA linear region, i.e., IBO equal 6 dB is assumed.
+This corresponds to a constant SDR.
+Under this assumption, the SNDR in (\ref{eq: SINR_ZF}) simplifies to

+where $\lambda=1$ and $\kappa$ is a constant distortion factor.
+For fair comparison, $\kappa$ is computed using the soft-limiter model at $\Psi=6$ dB, resulting in $\kappa=0.0011$.
+Furthermore, the PA power consumption is approximated as $P_{\mathrm{PA}} \approx bP$, where $b$, derived from (\ref{eq:p_pa}) at $\Psi=6$ dB, equals $0.98$ and $2.24$ for a \textbf{Perfect PA} and \textbf{Class B PA}, respectively.
+Following \cite{9226127}, equal power allocation among UEs is assumed, while the IBO is optimized within $\Psi \in [3,9]$ dB.